Multiscale Data-driven Seismic Full-waveform Inversion with Field Data Study: Theory

 \subsection{Image Style Transfer}

 Image style transfer can be defined as finding a composite image $y$ whose style is similar to a style image $y_s$ and content is similar to a content image $y_c$.
-Two images are similar in style if their low-level features extracted by a trained classifier have similar Gram matrix $G_j(x)_{mn}$~\cite{gatys2015neural, gatys2016image}
+Two images are similar in style if their low-level features extracted by a trained classifier have similar Gram matrix $G_j(x)_{mn}$~\cite{gatys2015neural,ovcharenko2019style}

-where $\phi_j(x)$ is the activations at the $j$th layer of the network $\phi$ for the input $x$ and the Gram matrix is the inner product between the vectorized feature maps in layer $j$.
+where $\phi_j(x)$ is the activations at the $j$th layer of the network $\phi$ for the input image $x$ and the Gram matrix $G_j(x)_{mn}$ is the inner product between the vectorized feature maps $m$ and $n$ in layer $j$. $p$ is the index of the vectorized feature maps in layer $j$.
 The style loss is defined as

 where $S$ is a set of layers used in style reconstruction, $U_{j}$ is the total number of units in layer $j$ and $y_s$ is the style image and $y$ is the composite image.
 Two images are similar in content if their high-level features extracted by a trained classifier are close.
 The content loss is defined as below